MichaelCurrin/docsify-js-tutorial/README.md

 [![DocsifyJS Tutorial](https://img.shields.io/badge/teach_me-DocsifyJS_Tutorial-green?style=for-the-badge)](https://michaelcurrin.github.io/docsify-js-tutorial/#/)

-If you want to make a Docsify site, don't work this repo, rather use this starter project.
+If you want to make a Docsify site, instead of forking rather create a project using the _Use this template_ button on this template project:

 [![DocsifyJS Template](https://img.shields.io/badge/use_template-DocsifyJS_Template-green?style=for-the-badge)](https://michaelcurrin.github.io/docsify-js-template/#/)